Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Main results

 In statistical practice, the choice of the threshold $u_n$ is crucial.
 Typical solutions~\cite{scamcd2012} are data-driven, and it is therefore more common to have random instead of deterministic thresholds.
 In theory, one way of shifting from deterministic to random thresholds is to prove results for deterministic thresholds first and, often by means of empirical process theory, extend them to random thresholds.
-The Hill estimator (among others) seems to have enough structure to avoid reliance on empirical process theory, which can be technically delicate.
-Our approach is based on a derandomization device (Lemma~\ref{lem:derand}), specifically avoiding empirical process theory, and proving directly the convergence of the random threshold version based on the joint convergence of the deterministic threshold version and the order statistic $X_{n-k:n}$.
-In this way, the next result, which is the counterpart of Corollary~\ref{cor:heavy_det} for random thresholds, is obtained by combining Lemma~\ref{lem:derand} and Lemma~\ref{lem:derand:poly}. \begin{corollary}[Application to heavy tails -- random thresholds] Let the Assumptions of Corollary~\ref{cor:heavy_det} hold.
+The Hill estimator (among others) has enough structure to avoid reliance on empirical process theory, which can be technically delicate.
+Our approach is based on a derandomization device (Lemma~\ref{lem:derand} in the supplement), specifically avoiding empirical process theory, and proving directly the convergence of the random threshold version based on the joint convergence of the deterministic threshold version and the order statistic $X_{n-k:n}$.
+In this way, the next result, which is the counterpart of Corollary~\ref{cor:heavy_det} for random thresholds, is obtained by combining Lemma~\ref{lem:derand} and Lemma~\ref{lem:derand:poly} in the supplement. \begin{corollary}[Application to heavy tails -- random thresholds] Let the Assumptions of Corollary~\ref{cor:heavy_det} hold.
 Then, with $k=\lfloor n \PP[X_0>u_n] \rfloor$, it holds that, as $n\to\infty$,